 Students focus on ways in which literary texts represent culture and identity, and on the dynamic relationship between authors, texts, audiences, and contexts.
-Students develop an understanding of the power of language to represent ideas, events, and people in particular, ways and of how texts challenge or support cultural perceptions.
+Students develop an understanding of the power of language to represent ideas, events, and people, and how texts challenge or support cultural perceptions.